Xunnamius/memoize/README.md

 <!-- symbiote-template-region-end -->

-An extensible memoization cache and global singleton used to speed up expensive function calls.
+An extremely flexible memoization cache and global singleton used to speed up expensive function calls.

+Provides a simple but powerful API.
+Supports any number of parameters and/or a final "options" object parameter, asynchronous and synchronous functions, and per-function "scoped" caching.
+Provides nuanced usage statistics and super-powered TypeScript types for smooth DX.

 <!-- symbiote-template-region-start 3 -->